-Kearny is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kearny is a town of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Kearny who work in office and administrative support (16.22%), sales jobs (9.00%) and management occupations (6.84%).
+Unlike some towns, Kearny isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kearny are a mix of both white- and blue-collar jobs.
+Overall, Kearny is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kearny who work in office and administrative support (16.22%), sales jobs (9.00%), and management occupations (6.84%).

 Kearny is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.